‘a roar of warmth’

 Originally played by Carol Burnett in the 1982 film, Miss Hannigan is a role that has been played by some of the stage’s greatest stars.
 Miranda Hart joins the likes of Sheila Hancock, Paul O’Grady, Sue Pollard, Kim Criswell, Kathy Bates and Cameron Diaz (from the 2014 film) as she takes on the role.

 Most recently seen on a UK tour starring Craig Revel Horwood, Annie last appeared on the West End at the Victoria Palace Theatre in 1998.
-Now, a brand new production opens at the Piccadilly Theatre on May 23rd 2017, with an official press night on January 6th 2018.
+Now, a brand new production plays at the Piccadilly Theatre from May 23rd 2017.

 Please note that Miranda Hart appears as Miss Hannigan until September 17th 2017.